emcwhirter-usgs/geomag-algorithms/docs/K-USGS.md

 ### Translate ###

-The K variation is what remains in the data when the SR-curve is subtracted from the remaining data.
-The larger of the two K variations, between H and D, is used for each time interval.
-Each observatory has an adopted scale based on the distribution of magnetic activity observed.
-This scale is used to translate the K variation of the data onto a 0 to 9 scale.
+The K variation is what remains in the data when the SR-curve is subtracted from the data.
+The larger of the two K variations, from H and D is used for each time interval.
+Each observatory has an adopted scale, which is a multiple of the Niemegk observatory’s scale shown below.
+This scale is used to translate the K variation nano-Tesla (nT) value of the data onto a 0 to 9 integer scale.
+The “Range” represents this nT cutoff for each “KValue”.

+    Range:    0     5     10    20    40    70    120   200   330   500
+    KValue:   0     1     2     3     4     5     6     7     8     9

 ## Practical Considerations ##